 *The CHS will provide housing and board.
 Participants or their sponsoring institutions will be responsible for the costs of travel to and from the CHS.
 All participants will receive a stipend of $750.

 Participation in each seminar will be limited.
 The seminar will be filled on a first-come, first-served basis, according to the following priorities:

-- Those who will be offering the course for undergraduates at their institutions in the fall of 2013 will receive first priority.
+- Those who will be offering the course for undergraduates at their institutions in the fall of 2016 will receive priority.

 - Second priority will go to new faculty members, i.e., those who are emerging from graduate programs to take up their first teaching posts.

 - Those who have never attended a seminar sponsored by Sunoikisis will receive third priority.

 The CHS will stream and record the course development seminars.
 In addition to completing the application form, applicants should also complete the media release form.